Registration for the 22/23 academic year is now open. Click here to register.

 A Seó Bóthair workshop can be run with up to 50 students at one time.
 Therefore, sometimes more than one workshop is needed - we run workshops between 09:00 - 10:30, 11:00 - 12:30, and 14:00 - 15:30 usually, depending on lunch times and school hours.

-What are the benefits of the Road Show for the class?
+What are the benefits of the Roadshow?

 What is the aim of the Road Show?